hatsunearu/hatsunearu.github.io/source/_posts/CIC-Decimator-Truncation.md

 {% endmath %}

-This is useful for calculating the total error for the case where you do all the truncation at the end, but in the general case where you want to find out the error incurred by truncating an arbitrary amount of bits $B_j$ at the $j$th stage, you have to take into account the fact that the data with the truncation error is "carried over" with the associated impulse response through each stage.
+This is useful for calculating the total error for the case where you do all the truncation at the end, but in the general case where you want to find out the error incurred by truncating an arbitrary amount of bits \\(B_j\\) at the \\(j\\)th stage, you have to take into account the fact that the data with the truncation error is "carried over" with the associated impulse response through each stage.

 ### Variance Error Gain

-The "Variance Error Gain" is introduced, which is simply the multiplicative factor representing the increase of variance as the error from the $j$th stage propages through the subsequent stages.
+The "Variance Error Gain" is introduced, which is simply the multiplicative factor representing the increase of variance as the error from the \\(j\\)th stage propages through the subsequent stages.

-Recall that the subsequent stages are represented as a impulse response function $h_j[k]$.
+Recall that the subsequent stages are represented as a impulse response function \\(h_j[k]\\).

 From the definition of convolution: